axelarnetwork/axelar-core/docs/cli/axelard_start.md

 default: the last 100 states are kept in addition to every 500th state; pruning at 10 block intervals
 nothing: all historic states will be saved, nothing will be deleted (i.e. archiving node)
-everything: all saved states will be deleted, storing only the current and previous state; pruning at 10 block intervals
+everything: all saved states will be deleted, storing only the current state; pruning at 10 block intervals
 custom: allow pruning options to be manually specified through 'pruning-keep-recent', 'pruning-keep-every', and 'pruning-interval'

 Node halting configurations exist in the form of two flags: '--halt-height' and '--halt-time'.
 During